 The experimental results, for the benchmarks and microarchitectures used in this study, show that the performance loss due to activity migration on a multi-core with private L1s and a shared L2 can be minimized if: (a) a migrating thread continues its execution on a core that was previously visited by the thread, and (b) cores remember their predictor state since their previous activation (all other core resources can be cold).
-The analogous conclusions for a multi-core with private L1s and L2s and a shared L3 are: remembering the predictor state, maintaining the tags of the various L2 caches coherent and allowing L2-L2 data transfers from inactive cores to the active core.
+The data also show that the transfer of the register state between two cores can be slow, latency of several 100s of cycles, without limiting performance.